MrFish64/Pipa-pmos-build/README.md

 finally poweroff your tablet and hold volume keys to put it in fast boot mode

-flash the fastboot rom again (flash_all.sh , wipe userdata too, don't lock the bootloader) turn on android and there should be some storage gone , reserved as "system"
+flash the fastboot rom again (flash_all.bat , wipe userdata too, don't lock the bootloader) turn on android and there should be some storage gone , reserved as "system"

 reboot back to bootloader